Eschatologue/CM_wiki/docs/class/druid/forged.md

 ### Level 10: Adamantine Hide

 While you are in Wild Shape form, you gain Resistance to :dmg-bldg: Bludgeoning, :dmg-prcg: Piercing, and :dmg-slsh: Slashing damage.
-In addition, you gain the ability to use Wild Shape as a Reaction when you take damage, and the damage from that attack is applied to the Temporariy Hit Points granted by your Wild Shape.
+In addition, you gain the ability to use Wild Shape as a **:rsc-r: Reaction**{ .rsc } when you take damage, and the damage from that attack is applied to the Temporariy Hit Points granted by your Wild Shape.

 ### Level 14: Constructed Perfection